Sjofartsdirektoratet/docs/content/get-started/introduction.md

 ---
 title: Introduction
 description: Basic introduction to Apis and their usage
 weight: 5
-aliases:
-- /getting-started/
 ---

 ## Introduction to Web APIs